• Birds

 Birds

 Monitor from a distance to see that the parent birds return.
-Baby birds are fed pretty constantly throughout daylight hours, so, if a parent bird does not return within an hour or so, you should probably intervene.
+Baby birds are fed pretty constantly throughout daylight hours, so, if a parent bird does not return within several hours, please call your local wildlife hospital for advice.

 Keep the bird warm and quiet and take it in to your local wildlife centre, as soon as possible, for feeding.
 Do not try to feed it yourself, as it is easy to suffocate young birds with chunks of food that are too big for them to handle.
 Please do not wait for too long before seeking help, as a couple of hours could make the difference to a small bird’s survival.